COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 **NOTE:** While using VScode provides a level of convenience, it is also good to get familiar with writing and managing code from the terminal using vim/nano. -->

-#### FileZilla (Optional)

-***NOTE: While MobaXterm also supports SFTP, it has been reported that this does not work properly on the Stanage cluster***

-For easier file transfer, Stanage recommends using the FileZilla SFTP client, which can be downloaded for Windows, Mac and Linux from [filezilla-project.org](https://filezilla-project.org).

-Instructions on configuring FileZilla for Stanage can be found [here](https://docs.hpc.shef.ac.uk/en/latest/hpc/transferring-files.html#using-filezilla).  (**Warning:** Remember to change the logon type to "interactive", and not to let FileZilla store your password on shared machines.)

 ### 1.2 Set up the environment and install PySpark

 #### Start an interactive session